 To overcome these obstacles and encourage greater voter participation among low income and homeless citizens, the National Coalition for the Homeless and other national advocacy groups are collaborating to co-sponsor National Homeless and Low Income Voter Registration initiatives.

 The You Don't Need a Home to Vote Campaign seeks to promote voting access for low income and homeless persons to ensure that people who are economically disadvantaged maintain an active role and voice in shaping their future.
-The manual provides ideas to help overcome the many obstacles that prevent people experiencing homelessness from becoming registered, active voters.
+The toolkit provides ideas to help overcome the many obstacles that prevent people experiencing homelessness from becoming registered, active voters.

 The National Coalition for the Homeless does not support or oppose any political candidate or party.
 Our informational materials are strictly for educational purposes and suggest no endorsement, bias, or preference.